 - A one hour training flight with an instructor

 - Proficiency Check: If you are unable to complete the experience requirements listed above, then a Licencing Proficiency Check with an UK Authorised Flight Examiner or a Class Rating Examiner will be required.

 If an SEP Rating has expired the following requirements will need to be met in order to renew:

 - Training as necessary to prepare for a Licensing Skill Test

-- Complete the Licensing Skill Test with an EASA authorised examiner
+- Complete the Licensing Skill Test with an UK authorised examiner

 - Pass an oral theoretical knowledge examination conducted by the examiner as part of the Skill Test